dustinfast/aeye_typer/README.md

 ## TODO

+* Add user position -- you need to improve eye-tracking!
 * Add rawdata_to_sql
 * Add anamoly detection
 * Data filtering: Remove all key events w/no associated EEG and/or eye data